wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-distributed.rst

 .. note::

-   Many of the commands described below need to be executed with root user privileges.
+   Most of the commands described below need to be executed with root user privileges.

 .. note::